Sudeep-fun/Java-Projects/README.md

 # Java-Projects

-Space for practising Java based projects for handson on the language.
+Space for practising Java based projects for hands-on.